I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 - Hiring, paying, & managing a freelancer will be a HUGE headache I’d rather avoid.

-The reality is that with a little intention, you can create an amazing, empowering experience for you and your freelancers, alike!
+The reality is that with a little intention, you can create an amazing, empowering experience for you, your freelancers, and your customers alike!

 You Need To Hire Freelancers